mynew1/MoPCore-1/README.md

   Originally written by TrinityCore team, MaNGOS, based on Jade's Core,SkyFire548.

- The plan is to add every script for every isntance, new scripts will be added one at a time to prevent massive ammounts of errors.
+ The plan is to add every script for every isntance, new scripts will be added one at a time to prevent massive amounts of errors.

  May or may not compile/function properly.